Do you ever wonder why other tracks have so much clarity and loudness?

 1. Place Your Sounds Properly

-First, You want to make sure that sounds are actually on the grid; otherwise, it wouldn’t be as much quality as it should be.
-This is also the sign of quality, and if your sounds, samples, effects, whatever are “off the grid,” it’s a real shortcoming.
-To do that, make sure that you have your Plugin Delay Compensation (PDC) in your DAW is correctly set up.
-Most of the DAWs have Automatic PDC, so you don’t need to worry about it, like Ableton.
+First, You want to make sure that sounds are actually on the grid; otherwise, they won’t be the best quality.
+This is also the sign of quality, and if your sounds, samples, and effects are”off the grid,” it’s a real shortcoming.
+To do this, make sure that you have your Plugin Delay Compensation (PDC) in your DAW set up correctly.
+Most DAWs, such as Ableton, have Automatic PDC so you don’t need to worry about it.

-However, for instance, in FL Studio (at least in the older versions, you have to make some manual tweaks to make it work properly.).
-However, just keep that in mind if you prefer older DAW versions.
-Second, by placing sounds correctly, you can make your sounds to be heard better.
-Not everything should be placed precisely on the timeline, but the main elements should be.
+However, for instance, in FL Studio (at least in the older versions), you have to make some manual tweaks to make it work properly.
+Just keep that in mind if you prefer older DAW versions.
+Second, by placing sounds correctly, you can add clarity to your sounds.
+Not everything should be placed precisely on the timeline, though the main elements should be.

-To be more specific, if you want to add that little swing or groove character to your shakers or tambourines, you would slightly shift them to hear them differently.
-Also, adding more wide stereo imaging on these sounds would optically change the placement that would result in a sweet and distinctive character.
+To be more specific, if you want to add a little swing or groove to your shakers or tambourines, you can slightly shift them to hear them differently.
+Also, adding wider stereo imaging on these sounds can optically change the placement, which results in a sweet and distinctive character.

-2. Make The Main Sounds To Be Mono In The Sub Frequencies
+2. Make The Main Sounds Mono In The Sub Frequencies

-Mono is adding clarity to your sound.
+Mono adds clarity to your sound.
 Don’t worry too much about the lack of stereo, because you will probably

-add various instruments that will make your mix wider.
+add various instruments to make your mix wider.
 As we talked in earlier posts, it’s also good to be in mono, especially

 in your sub-region.
-When it comes to bass, you have to consider to decrease the stereo field based on how wide is your stereo field.
+When it comes to bass, you must consider a decrease in the stereo field based on how wide is your stereo field is.

-You don’t want to create some huge stereo widening, but to hear the sides a bit in your bass would be perfect and also if you don’t want to make your bass completely mono.
-Also, there is a Kick as a pillar sound that should be in the Mono, at least in the Sub Frequency Region.
-With this, you will avoid the correlation issues.
-Check this post that explains to you further how to make your kick wider without correlation errors.
+You don’t want to use huge stereo widening, though to hear the sides a bit in your bass, this is perfect.
+Also, this can work if you don’t want to make your bass completely mono.
+The kick as a pillar sound that should be in the mono, as well (at least in the Sub Frequency Region).
+With this in mind, you can avoid correlation issues.
+Check this post that explains how to make your kick wider without correlation errors.

-If you don’t do that, the balance wouldn’t be unstable, and the correlation of your phase would damage your track with negative rates.
-In the end, keep in mind to make a solid low-end to make your track more transparent and without any issues.
-Because the higher the frequencies are, the wider stereo, you can do.
+If you don’t do that, the balance might be unstable and the correlation of your phase can damage your track with negative rates.
+In the end, keep this in mind to make a solid low-end and make your track more transparent without any issues.
+The higher the frequencies are, the wider the stereo image you can create.

-This is more like composing advice than mixing.
-Anyway, if you are looking at that from a different angle, this would also contribute to bringing more clarity to your track regarding the perceiving of your track.
-Let’s say your track is too flat without any significant changes, transitions don’t include any new things.
-There are just playing the same patterns and sounds almost all the time.
-In that case, you want to make sure that these passages evolves and graduates to make the composing clearer for your fans and listeners.
+This is more like composition advice than mixing.
+If you are looking at this from a different angle, however, it could also contribute to creating more clarity in your track regarding the perception of your track.
+Let’s say your track is flat without any significant changes and your transitions don’t include any new things, meaning you are just playing the same patterns and all the sounds sound similar most of the time.
+In this case, you want to make sure that these passages evolve and change to make the composition clearer for your fans and listeners.

 4. Don’t Add Too Many Layers For Specific Sounds

-Also, a good tip to keep in mind that you don’t want to use many sounds because it may start getting overwhelmed without the desired effect.
-Instead, try to use less and more straightforward sounds that you will more easily hear and perceive without getting into useless details.
+A good tip to keep in mind is that you don’t want to use many sounds, as it may start getting overwhelming without the desired effect.
+Instead, try to use less and create more straightforward sounds that you can hear easily and perceive without getting into useless details.

-For instance, you would use seven layers of the Snare Drum.
-After a time, you would realize that four layers are pretty enough and making your song clear, and the Snare would sound more natural and honest.
+For instance, you might use seven layers of the Snare Drum.
+At some point, you realize that four layers are more than enough to make your song clear for a natural and honest snare.

-Consider this advice if you want to achieve more clearance.
+Consider this advice if you want to achieve more clarity.

-5. Learn How To Use Order Plugins Properly In Your Chain
+5. Learn How To Order Plugins Properly In Your Chain

-This is really crucial because the order of your plugins in the mixer chain would affect the final sound.
-A good example will be if you practice it on your main Drum Bus.
+This is really crucial, as the order of your plugins in the mixing chain affect the final sound.
+A good example is your main drum bus.

-6. How can I make my drums sound more clear and loud?
+6. How can I make my drums sound clearer and louder?

-In this tip, I will share with you some plugin’ formula on how I am approaching to use plugins on the main drum bus with specific plugin’s formula to get clear, transparent, and loud drums.
-Also, I will mention specific presets of the plugins I use a lot to achieve the standards I seeking for.
+In this tip, I will share some plugin formulas I use on the main drum bus to get drums that are clear, transparent, and loud.
+I will also discuss specific presets from these plugins that I use often to achieve the standards I’m looking for.
 Let’s check it out!

 1. Compressor/Limiter (Cytomic The Glue)

 I always start with the main compressor/Limiter plugin, which holds the beat perfectly together.
-I try not to get it as much loud as possible; rather than that, I try to keep the space for the headroom for the other plugins.
-My favorite plugin for this is the from the Cytomic called “The Glue.”
+I try not to get it as loud as possible.
+Rather, I try to keep space for headroom for the other plugins.
+My favorite compressor/limiter plugin for this use is a plugin from Cytomic called “The Glue.”

-It includes pretty awesome premade presets for your drums.
-Still, I like it mainly because it’s a compressor and limiter in one package.
-In case your purpose is to have a clear, transparent, but also loud track, then you would follow this formula to see the brilliant results on your drums.
-I use preset explicitly from this plugin called “full parallel hipassed,” which will do the main thing – compress and limit your drums.
+It includes pretty awesome presets for your drums.
+I like it mainly because it’s a compressor and limiter in one package.
+In the case your purpose is to have a clear, transparent, and loud track, then you can follow this formula to see brilliant results on your drums.
+I use a preset from this plugin called “full parallel hipassed,” which compresses and limits your drums.

-There is also similarly preset “full parallel.”
-However, I prefer to use the hipassed, because it keeps the highs still sharp and doesn’ affect it too much, which I will shape later with the other plugins-So let’s say this is our first plugin on our Drum Bus.
-Before you add another plugin, you want to make a little tweaking in the plugin to get the best outcome – remember to keep it clear in this stage, and do not add volume unnecessarily.
+There is a similar preset called “full parallel.”
+However, I prefer to use the hipassed preset, as it keeps the highs sharp and doesn’t affect them too much.
+So let’s say this is our first plugin on our Drum Bus.
+Before you add another plugin, you want to tweak the plugin a bit to get the best outcome.
+Remember to keep it clear in this stage and do not add volume unnecessarily.

 2. New York / Parallel Compression (Cytomic The Glue)

-If you have a feeling that your drums are jumping and aren’t so consistent as you would want to, even though the Single Drums sounds pretty lovely, clear and just sounds quality in general, then it’s time to use another plug – Yeah, it’s also “The Glue” from Cytomic!
-I’m so addicted to these presets from this little plug, but it worked on any drums I ever made, so that’s the also reason why I recommend it.
+If you feel that your drums are jumping around and aren’t as consistent as you would want, even though the single drums sound lovely and clear, then it’s time to use another plug.
+Yeah, it’s also “The Glue” from Cytomic!
+I’m addicted to these presets from this little plugin, as it works on all the drums I use.

-So, in this case, we will add more transparency by making an excellent headroom and also create better conditions for our plugins that we will use in the next steps.
-In this case, there are three good premade presets that I am using a lot.
+In this case, we will add more transparency by creating headroom and creating better conditions for our plugins, which we will use in the next steps.
+There are three great presets that I use a lot:

-The First is called “New York Adding Sustain,” which basically adds the nice transparent feeling and holds your drums nicely together.
+The First is called “New York Adding Sustain,” which basically adds a nice, transparent feeling while holding your drums together.

 The Second – “Gentle Compression” – Use this when your drums sound a bit smoother than usual and aren’t so sharp.
 This will compress them slightly without changing the character of your main drums.
 Also, don’t forget to tweak the “Makeup” knob to find the perfect transparent sound.

-And that’s the beauty of it – you don’t need to change the other parameters too much.
-However, it all depends on how many drums are playing to determine what to use.
-Still, as I suppose, you probably have many drums playing together because it’s a Drum Bus where most of your drums are linked into one group.
-Anyway, pre-made plugin presets are really good to achieve consistency in your sound and also in your future tracks without changing the character and style of your sound.
+That’s the beauty of it !
+You don’t need to change the other parameters too much.
+However, determining what to use depends on how many drums are playing.
+In this case, I suppose you have many drums playing together because it’s a Drum Bus where most of your drums are linked into one group.
+Plugin presets are great for achieving consistency in your sound and your future tracks without changing the character and style of your sound.

-And Third Preset I using a lot in Cytomic The Glue is “New York Catch The Front.”
+A third Preset I use a lot in Cytomic The Glue is “New York Catch The Front.”
 It’s similar to the first preset I mentioned, but with slight changes.
-It’s good to use this if you to achieve transparent and consistent drums with nice sustain.
+It’s good to use this if you want to achieve transparent and consistent drums with nice sustain.

 3. Multiband Compression – (GranComp3 Free Plugin)

-As a next plugin, I like to use multiband compression to be able to preordain the potential of the drums.
-I’ve noticed this excellent tool just recently, and the actual sound of that is enormous.
+The next plugin I like to use is multiband compression, as it allows me to preordain the potential of the drums.
+I noticed this excellent tool recently and how enormous it sounds.
 I like to use this effect when I want to add more density and still keep the clarity on the point.
-It adds the direction, and it will bring the power and dynamic range to your drums.
-Whenever I applied this thing to my main drum bus, it was just a pleasure.
+It adds direction and brings power and dynamic range to drums.
+Whenever I apply this thing to my main drum bus, it is a pleasure.